ondrej-kvasnovsky/handbook-of-hidden-data-scientist-python/machine-learning/supervised-learning/naive-bayes.md

 ![](/assets/GaussianNB.png)

+Here is another example with easier data to understand.
 Have a look at this code \(training data and labels\) and then check the chart and the result of prediction.

 ```
 import numpy as np